Collaborate on a shared presentation in Keynote on Mac

 If you previously opened the presentation, look for it in the Keynote folder of iCloud Drive.
-If you don’t see the presentation, click the link in the email, message, or post you received, and if asked, sign in.
+If you don’t see the presentation, click the link in the email, message, or post you received, and if asked, sign in with your Apple ID.

 If you can’t open the presentation, see “Accept an invitation to collaborate,” above.

 Edits you and others make to the presentation appear in real time.
 Cursors and selections of text and objects appear in different colors to indicate where others are currently editing.
 Move your pointer over a cursor to see who’s making the edit.